How HR can lead workplace culture change

 Issue accurate reports.
 Be honest.
 If you've got a gender pay gap, acknowledge it.
 Identify the issues.
 Set deadlines for closing the gap.
 And publish salary ranges for jobs.
 Also, don’t pay lip service to flexible working.
 Encourage employees to use it.
 And celebrate examples where it works brilliantly.

 Deliver on-time information.
 Circumstances change.
 Companies must make tough decisions.
 And employees understand that.
 But be open about the business challenges.
 Employees are experienced and innovative.
-So invite them to suggest solutions.
+So invite them to suggest solutions to support your culture change.
 And then use them.

 Provide important documents.
 Annual reports, finance documents, brand strategies - make them all available.
 Host Q&A sessions to build understanding.
 And invite live questions.
 Provide unscripted answers from senior leadership, not pre-written comments that undermine trust.

 Create trust through social media.
 The GPG bot forced UK businesses to respond openly or delete the original tweet.
 A transparent culture uses social media to its advantage.
 Address bad reviews on Glassdoor.
 And not by suggesting offline discussions.
 Call out the issues so you can address them, head-on.
 And use awareness days to promote genuine efforts.
 Jumping on the bandwagon will just make you the poster child for next year’s bot.